Help Wanted: U.S. Automobile Dealers Struggle to Hire Employees While Business Booms - News Break

 Help Wanted: U.S. Automobile Dealers Struggle to Hire Employees While Business Booms

-ATLANTA – The U.S. economy is showing signs of returning to pre-pandemic levels, and the autobusiness is booming.
-Like many industries, U.S. automotive retail is struggling to find enough employees fordealerships to be fully staffed, much less meet their 2021 growth goals.
-In the 2021 Cox Automotive Dealership Staffing Study published today, 72% of franchised auto dealers surveyed say that finding and hiring the rightemployees is currently a challenge.www.autodealertodaymagazine.com
+The U.S. economy is showing signs of returning to pre-pandemic levels, and the auto business is booming.
+Like many industries, U.S. automotive retail is struggling to find enough employees for dealerships to be fully staffed, much less meet their 2021 growth goals.
+In the 2021 Cox Automotive Dealership Staffing Study published today, 72% of franchised auto dealers surveyed say that finding and hiring the right employees is currently a challenge.athensceo.com